NUS-HPC-AI-Lab/Helen/ReadMe.md

 We recommend using Docker for reproducing the experiments.

-Use the provided `Dockerfile` to Build a Docker Image.
+Use the provided `Dockerfile` to build a Docker Image.

-If docker is not available for your machine, here are some important dependency.
+If docker is not available for your machine, here are some important dependencies.

 - [pytorch](https://pytorch.org) 1.10
 - [hydra-core](https://hydra.cc/docs/intro/) 1.2.0